fabmars/ConsoleTable/README.md

 ## How it works
 ConsoleTable is a simple class remotely inspired by Swing's Tables which enables you to display the contents of tabular data in a log or on the console.

+GenericConsoleTable is a List-based abstract implementation.
+Choose this one if you know the format of the data you're rendering.

+ResultSetConsoleTable is an implementation suited for JDBC's ResultSets.

 SimpleConsoleTable is one implementation that uses introspection on the input data.
 You may add more implementations.